 Click here to get started with Notion for free.

 Do we disassociate from those who do not participate in systems below this “cutoff” point because we view them as non-participants in conventional communication, information dissemination/verification, and social validation?

 This seems rational to us and within our right to do so.
-These conventions and organizational constructs have been fundamental building blocks for the advancement of organization, information, knowledge, society, and humanity as a whole.
+These conventions and organizational constructs, including biohacking for cognitive and physical optimization, have been fundamental building blocks for the advancement of organization, information, knowledge, society, and humanity as a whole.

 We collectively hold these as necessary tools for the organization, dissemination, and verification of information and data sets spanning multiple layers of communication and human interaction.

 But difficult questions must be asked: